jasonbohne123/jasonbohne123.github.io/_pages/about.md

 For more about my research, please visit my [research page](/research/).
 I keep a blog where I write about my research and other topics that interest me which you can find [here](/writing/).

-I am a strong believer in open science and reproducible research.
-You can find my code along with some software I have written [here](/software/).
+I am a strong believer in writing practical and lasting code for research.
+You can find code  I have written for a variety of past and current projects [here](/software/).

 To learn more about me, please see my [CV](/cv/).